 What is a direct complaint?

-Direct complaints are serious and occur when a contact receives unwanted email and notifies us.
-They may have complained to MailChimp's Support team, or to our hosting facility or a blacklist.
+Direct complaints are serious and may occur when a contact receives unwanted email and notifies us.
+They may have complained to Mailchimp's Compliance team, or to our hosting facility or a denylist (other providers may refer to it as "blacklist").

-A direct complaint is different from an abuse complaint because a contact has reached out to us directly, as opposed to clicking the spam button in their inbox.
+A direct complaint is different from an abuse complaint in that a campaign recipient, email service provider, or anti-spam organization has reached out to us directly.
+An abuse complaint is when someone clicks the spam button in their inbox.

 To help protect your reputation, we closely monitor how your contacts interact with your campaigns.